Krakenus/arduino-joystick-mouse/README.md

 # Usage

+1. Check `#define` statements that map the mouse buttons to arduino pins at the beggining of `joystick_mouse.ino` and make sure that they match to your circuit connection.
+You also may want to change MOUSE_SENSITIVITY and JOYSTICK_DEADZONE.

-1. Upload the sketch using Arduino IDE via USB or by any other method that suits you.
+2. Upload the sketch using Arduino IDE via USB or by any other method that suits you.

-2. Connect your Arduino board using its micro USB port with your PC.
+3. Connect your Arduino board using its micro USB port with your PC.

-3. See below for buttons and joystick description.
+4. See below for buttons and joystick description.

 ## Circuit